Terms of service

 Regions we service

-Enrolling with us is done via the Get the Tend app.
+Enrolling with us is done via the Tend App.
 If you would like to enrol with us you must do this though the app and be able to attend our clinic at Ground Floor, 317 New North Road, Kingsland, Auckland 1021 if this is clinically indicated.

 At this stage, we can only offer services to customers in the Auckland region.
 We will continue to expand our service and may soon be coming to an area near you.